-I work in the Logical Systems Lab at Carnegie Mellon and currently work at the MIT-IBM AI Lab.
+I am a graduate of the Logical Systems Lab at Carnegie Mellon and currently work at the MIT-IBM AI Lab.
 I develop symbolic techniques for analyzing hybrid dynamical systems.
 One application of research in this area is the development of tools and techniques for designing highly trustworthy cyber-physical systems, such as autonomous vehicles and aircraft equipped with collision avoidance protocols.

 I am a core developer of the KeYmaera X theorem prover for hybrid systems.
 I also work on related tools and techniques for establishing safety properties for cyber-physical systems that contain machine learning components.
 In the past, I have also worked on programming languages with extensible type systems and fine-grained version control.